 Morning: Pandas

 Visit the Chengdu Research Base of Giant Panda Breeding.
-This has to be number one on the list as it is the biggest attraction in Chengdu and why everyone comes here.
+This has to be number one on the list as it is one of Chengdu’s biggest attractions and why most people visit.
 Honestly we loved our time and recommend it to everyone, when you get back into town you will be ready for all the panda paraphernalia that you will encounter.
-We recommend pre-purchasing your tickets ( you can include a shuttle there and back also if you want).
-It is not expensive but so worth it.
+We recommend pre-purchasing your tickets, you can include a shuttle there and back also if you want, it is not expensive and so worth it.

 Afternoon: Ancient Streets and Temples